 Appointments is the process of becoming a member of the PHSA medical staff (dentists, midwives and physicians).

-PHSA Medical Affairs is responsible for Credentialing and Privileging all medical staff at PHSA agencies.
+PHSA Medical Affairs is responsible for credentialing and privileging all medical staff at PHSA programs.

 The appointment process is comprised of two parts – credentialing and privileging.
 It is often thought that “privileging” is a synonym for “credentialing” but the two terms have different meanings, as described on the Credentialing & Privileging page.